martinmoene/variant-lite/README.md

 variant: Allows to move-construct from element (C++11)
 variant: Allows to copy-assign from element
 variant: Allows to move-assign from element (C++11)
+variant: Allows to copy-construct from elements in intializer-list based on type (C++11)
+variant: Allows to move-construct from elements in intializer-list based on type (C++11)
+variant: Allows to in-place copy-construct element based on type (C++11)
-variant: Allows to in-place construct element based on type (C++11)
+variant: Allows to in-place move-construct element based on type (C++11)
+variant: Allows to in-place copy-construct element based on index (C++11)
-variant: Allows to in-place construct element based on index (C++11)
+variant: Allows to in-place move-construct element based on index (C++11)
+variant: Allows to in-place copy-construct elements from intializer-list based on type (C++11)
-variant: Allows to in-place construct element via intializer-list based on type (C++11, not implemented)
+variant: Allows to in-place move-construct elements from intializer-list based on type (C++11)
+variant: Allows to in-place copy-construct elements from intializer-list based on index (C++11)
-variant: Allows to in-place construct element via intializer-list based on index (C++11, not implemented)
+variant: Allows to in-place move-construct elements from intializer-list based on index (C++11)
+variant: Allows to copy-emplace element based on type (C++11)
-variant: Allows to emplace element based on type (C++11)
+variant: Allows to move-emplace element based on type (C++11)
+variant: Allows to copy-emplace element based on index (C++11)
-variant: Allows to emplace element based on index (C++11)
+variant: Allows to move-emplace element based on index (C++11)
+variant: Allows to copy-emplace elements from intializer-list based on type (C++11)
-variant: Allows to emplace element via intializer-list based on type (C++11, not implemented)
+variant: Allows to move-emplace elements from intializer-list based on type (C++11)
+variant: Allows to copy-emplace elements from intializer-list based on index (C++11)
-variant: Allows to emplace element via intializer-list based on index (C++11, not implemented)
+variant: Allows to move-emplace elements from intializer-list based on index (C++11)
 variant: Allows to obtain the index of the current type
 variant: Allows to inspect if variant is "valueless by exception"
 variant: Allows to swap variants (member)